Elephanta Caves

-The Elephanta Caves are a collection of cave temples predominantly dedicated to the Hindu god Shiva.
-They are on Elephanta Island, or Gharapuri (literally "the city of caves"), in Mumbai Harbour, 10 km east of Mumbai in the Indian state of Mahārāshtra.
-The island, about 2 km west of the Jawaharlal Nehru Port, consists of five Hindu caves, a few Buddhist stupa mounds that date back to the 2nd century BCE, and two Buddhist caves with water tanks.
+The Elephanta Caves form a collection of cave temples predominantly dedicated to the Hindu god Shiva; UNESCO has designated them as a World Heritage Site.
+They are located on Elephanta Island, or Gharapuri (literally meaning "the city of caves"), in Mumbai Harbour, 10 km east of Mumbai in the Indian state of Maharashtra.
+The island, about 2 km west of the Jawaharlal Nehru Port, features five Hindu caves, a few Buddhist stupa mounds that date back to the 2nd century BCE, and two Buddhist caves with water tanks.